 The purpose of PR 2305 is to reduce regional NOx and PM, facilitate other related rules and regulations, and reduce emissions and exposures for local communities around warehouses.
 The WAIRE Menu only includes ZE terminal tractors (aka yard hostlers, yard tractors, etc.) as a compliance pathway under PR 2305 as ZE yard trucks are commercially available and they are an established technology that have operated in some warehouses for several years.
 It was necessary to include on-road NZE trucks as part of the WAIRE menu options because there is currently a lack of commercially available on-road ZE trucks and uncertainty on when on-road ZE trucks or ZE fueling infrastructure will be widely commercially available.
 Using NZE trucks at warehouse facilities would provide at least a 90% reduction in NOx emissions as compared to conventional diesel fueled trucks and the use of NZE trucks would provide immediate emission reductions for the communities surrounding warehouses.
 While use of NZE and ZE yard trucks both lead to emission reductions, yard trucks primarily stay on the warehouse premises and they are a constant source of mobile emissions that could impact the community surrounding the warehouses.
 The switch to ZE yard trucks at these warehouse facilities would lead to greater and more near-term emission reductions and will provide a greater benefit to the public health of the communities.
+Nonetheless, the second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.

 Many yard trucks stay on site and idle as part of their operations at warehouse facilities.
 ZE yard trucks will benefit the communities surrounding the warehouse as they do not idle, and therefore will not result in emissions that will negatively impact the neighboring communities.
 Conventional on road NZE trucks are included in the WAIRE Menu because on-road ZE are not well established and in comparison, have much shorter dwell time at warehouse facilities.
-NZE technology is being analyzed as an alternative and the results of the analysis will be included so that the South Coast AQMD Governing Board can consider NZE yard trucks as an alternative that could be included through the Custom Plan option.
+NZE technology is being analyzed as an alternative in the CEQA analysis.
+Further, the second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.